What is the Fresh Fruit & Vegetable Program (FFVP)?

 - Make a difference in children’s diets to impact their present and future health.

-- Elementary Schools (Schools serving lunch to Pre-school- 8th grade students)
+- Elementary Schools (Schools serving pre-school through fifth grade students)

 - Enrolled in the National School Lunch Program

-- 50% or more children are eligible for free or reduced-priced meals
+- 50 percent or more children are eligible for free or reduced-priced meals

 - Submit an application for each site interested in participating

+Nutrition education is a required component of participating in the FFVP.
 Providing nutrition education can help reach your school goals of creating a healthier environment.
-For many children in the District, the fruit and vegetables they are exposed to may be the only produce they will see that day.
+For many children in the District, the fruit and vegetables they are exposed to in school may be the only produce they will see that day.
 Nutrition education plays a critical role in familiarizing and educating children on the variety of produce available, and their short and long-term health benefits.